-The “scene” was a whole subculture: side-swept hair, skinny jeans, MySpace top eights and a soundtrack of emo, pop-punk and post-hardcore.
-Two decades later, fans wonder what happened to those bands.
-This guide checks in on where they are now.
-The scene grew straight out of the movement we map in our pop-punk bands guide.
+The scene was a whole subculture: side-swept hair, skinny jeans, MySpace Top 8s and a soundtrack of emo, pop-punk and post-hardcore, much of it collected in our guide to the best emo and pop-punk albums.
+Two decades on, fans still wonder what happened to those bands, so this guide checks in on where each one landed.
+The scene itself grew straight out of the movement mapped in our pop-punk bands guide.

-The scene peaked between roughly 2005 and 2012, an internet-driven youth culture built around emo, pop-punk and post-hardcore bands.
-MySpace was its engine, letting unknown bands rack up plays and tours without label backing.
-The look was as important as the music, and the community was huge, loyal and intensely online.
+Roughly between 2005 and 2012, the scene peaked as an internet-driven youth culture built around emo, pop-punk and post-hardcore bands.
+MySpace was its engine: unknown acts could rack up plays and book tours with no label behind them.
+Fashion mattered almost as much as the music, and the community itself stayed logged on around the clock.

 Plenty of scene mainstays simply kept going.
-All Time Low remain one of the most successful bands of the era, still headlining and charting; their lineup history even includes a moment when Bryan Donahue of Boys Like Girls joined their live line-up.
-Motionless In White have grown into a heavy-music powerhouse, and their roster has evolved over the years, as when they announced a new drummer.
-Black Veil Brides and Hawthorne Heights also continue to tour for devoted fanbases.
+All Time Low remain one of the era’s most successful bands, still headlining tours and charting new releases; their lineup history even includes the moment Bryan Donahue of Boys Like Girls joined their live line-up.
+Motionless In White have turned into one of heavy music’s most reliable live draws, and their own roster keeps shifting too, as when they announced a new drummer.
+Black Veil Brides and Hawthorne Heights are also still on the road for the fans who never left.

-The 2020s have been a golden age for scene reunions, fueled by streaming nostalgia and the rise of festivals like When We Were Young, which sold tens of thousands of tickets to nostalgic millennials.
-Boys Like Girls returned with new music and touring after years away.
-The 2000s garage-rock crossover act Jet also got back together, a comeback we covered in our piece on where Jet are now.
-Even legends of the heavier side of the scene have stayed visible, like the long-running journey of Black Label Society and related acts.
+Scene reunions have had a strong run through the 2020s, pushed along by streaming nostalgia and by festivals like When We Were Young, which has sold tens of thousands of tickets to millennials chasing their teenage years.
+Boys Like Girls came back with new music and a full touring schedule after years off the road.
+Jet, the 2000s garage-rock crossover act, got back together too, a comeback covered in our piece on where Jet are now.
+Some of the heavier acts from the scene’s edges never really left the stage either, including Black Label Society and related acts.

-- Still active: All Time Low, Motionless In White, Black Veil Brides.
+- All Time Low, Motionless In White and Black Veil Brides never stopped touring.

-- Reunited: Boys Like Girls, Jet and many more.
+- Boys Like Girls, Jet and several others came back after years away.

-- The driver: the When We Were Young festival and streaming-era nostalgia.
+- When We Were Young and streaming-era nostalgia are what’s driving the wave.

-The post-hardcore wing of this scene is covered in our Sleeping With Sirens feature, and the festival that united everyone is explored in our history of Warped Tour.
+This scene’s post-hardcore wing gets its own coverage in our Sleeping With Sirens feature, while the festival that pulled everyone together year after year is explored in our history of Warped Tour.

 What does “scene” mean in music?